 As part of such audits, the accredited entity/individual shall, in a timely manner, provide to the auditor all responsive documents, data, and any other information necessary to demonstrate its compliance with the accreditation policy.

-Audits of Entity disclosing the data / Contracted Parties
+Audits of the Central Gateway Manager & Contracted Parties

 The EPDP Team will further consider these requirements once the EPDP Team has decided on the roles and responsibilities of the different parties in the SSAD.

 NOTE: Depending on the ultimate SSAD model the EPDP Team recommends, there may be other relevant parties that would be subject to auditing.
 This will be revisited when the ultimate SSAD model is recommended.

 [If ICANN serves as the accreditation authority, existing accountability mechanisms are expected to address any breaches of Registration Data held by ICANN in the SSAD.
 If such a breach is confirmed, Contracted Parties may withhold Registration Data from the SSAD until the Office of the Chief Technology Officer (OCTO) has confirmed that the breach has been remediated.
-In the event that such a breach has not been remediated, or is not expected by OCTO to be remediated within seven (7) days, a new SSAD provider should be brought online as quickly as possible but not longer than thirty (30) days from the date of identification of the breach.] << suggestion from Brian
+In the event that such a breach has not been remediated, or is not expected by OCTO to be remediated within seven (7) days, a new SSAD provider should be brought online as quickly as possible but not longer than thirty (30) days from the date of identification of the breach.]

+SSAD Advisory Group

+In conjunction with the implementation of these recommendations, the EPDP recommends the creation of an SSAD Advisory Group (the “Advisory Group”).
+The Advisory Group will have the responsibility to provide advice to ICANN Org and Contracted Parties on the following topics:

+SLA matrix review;

+Categories of disclosure requests which should be automated;

+Other implementation improvements such as the identification of possible user categories and/or disclosure rationales.

+Upon receipt of the advice from the Advisory Group, ICANN Org and Contracted Parties will meet virtually to review the advice and discuss if/how this advice can be implemented.
+ICANN Org and Contracted Parties will report back to both the Advisory Group and the GNSO Council on how the advice was considered and what next steps, if any, are expected to be taken in response to the advice.

+The Advisory Group may also make recommendations to the GNSO Council for any policy issues that may require further policy work.

+The members of the Advisory Group commit to working in good faith towards the goals outlined in these policy recommendations.

+A detailed charter for the SSAD Advisory Group is expected to be developed during the implementation phase of these policy recommendations.

+To begin, the EPDP Team recommends the Advisory Group to meet virtually at least every six months for the first two years following the implementation of the SSAD.

 SSAD Implementation Guidance